McEarl/forthel-syntax/README.md

   2. Execute the shell script `makeref.sh` from within this directory with the following arguments:

-      * The first argument must be either `ftl` or `ftl-tex` depending on whether you want to generate the syntax reference for ForTheL's FTL or FTL-TeX variant.
+      * The first argument must be either `ftl` or `ftl-tex`, depending on whether you want to generate the syntax reference for ForTheL's FTL or FTL-TeX variant.

       * The second argument must be the path to your local copy of the `nbnf` repository.

+      * The third argument must either be `standalone` or `jekyll`, depending on whether you want to generate a standalone HTML file or an HTML file which can be used within the [Jekyll][1] environment used by the GitHub page of this repository.

       For instance the command to execute the script could look like this:

       ```sh
-      ./makeref.sh ftl-tex ~/github-repos/nbnf
+      ./makeref.sh ftl-tex ~/github-repos/nbnf standalone
       ```

-  3. Then within this directory you'll find a new directory called `html` (if it does not exist already) which contains a stand-alone HTML file of the syntax reference.
+  3. Then within this directory you'll find a new directory called `html` (if it does not exist already) which contains an HTML file of the syntax reference.

 ## How to edit the source files